-This is actually served cold so it is just perfect for prepping ahead of time.
-Simply:
+This zoodle bowl is actually served cold so it is just perfect for prepping ahead of time.

-- Whip up the dressing and store in a glass mason jar
+- Whip up the dressing and store it in a glass mason jar;

-- Combine the dressing with the noodles just before serving
+- Combine the dressing and the chopped herbs with the noodles just before serving.

-In terms of leftovers, this Zucchini Cilantro and Lime Udon Noodle Bowl actually make a pretty awesome cold udon noodle salad for lunch the next day.
-Giving the veggie noodles a little bit of time to soak in the dressing gives them less of a crunch, and more of a noodley texture for something different (if that's a word).
+Note however that giving the veggie noodles a little bit of time to soak in the dressing gives them less of a crunch and more of a noodle-like texture which might not work texture-wise for you.